December 7, 2025

 If you’d like support with your LOCI or your Regular Decision applications, feel free to reach out.

-Brown Early Decision Deferral
+Brown Early Decision Outcomes

-• Accepted under Early Decision
+• You are accepted under Early Decision

-• Deferred to Regular Decision
+• You are deferred to the Regular Decision pool

-How Selective is Brown’s Early Decision?
+How Selective Is Brown Early Decision?

 Brown remains one of the most selective ED programs in the Ivy League.
 For the Class of 2028, Brown received 6,244 Early Decision applications and admitted 898 students, an ED admit rate of around 14.4 percent.